What support is available to me?

 Additional support funded from Disabled Students Allowances

 Your Study Aids and Study Strategies Assessment (DSA Needs Assessment) may have made recommendations for extra support that is additional to that provided by the University.
 This would be funded directly from your Disabled Students’ Allowances.
-Once your Funding Body has written to you to confirm what recommendations they have approved (you will receive a letter that is several pages long containing this information – called a DSA2 letter), the Disability and Dysliexia Team can help you to arrange your support.
+Once your Funding Body has written to you to confirm what recommendations they have approved (you will receive a letter that is several pages long containing this information – called a DSA2 letter), the Disability and Dyslexia Team can help you to arrange your support.

 Types of support commonly recommended from DSAs include: